UBC-MDS/Poisonous_Mushroom_Predictor/README.md

 ## Dependencies
 This list will continue to be modified during the project.

-To set up the necessary packages for running the data analysis materials from poisonous mushroom prediction, download the environment file from the repo to your computer (hit "Raw" and the Ctrl + s to save it, or copy paste the contengt).
+To set up the necessary packages for running the data analysis materials from poisonous mushroom prediction, download the environment file from the repo to your computer (hit "Raw" and the Ctrl + s to save it, or copy paste the content).
 Then create a Python virtual environment by using conda with the environment file you just downloaded:
 ```
 conda env create -f env-mushroom.yaml
 conda activate mushroom